DATABASE DISPATCH

 Many countries have moved fast to use emergency powers to create new data collection capabilities – all in the name of public health.
 But in some, the courts are now stepping in to assess whether the new rules have gone too far.
 Here are four examples:

 🇸🇰 Slovakia’s Constitutional Court has suspended parts of a new law allowing state authorities to access data collected by telecom operators to carry out contact tracing.
-“Part of the law … lacked necessary guarantees against potential misuse of processed personal data,” said the court chairman, Ivan Fiačan.
+“Part of the suspended law … lacked necessary guarantees against potential misuse of processed personal data,” said the court chairman, Ivan Fiačan.

 WEEKLY WEB ROUNDUP

-Digital ministers from five European states – Germany, Portugal, Spain, France and Italy – published an open letter rallying against which have moved to limit how governments can use their phone operating systems to carry out contact tracing.
+Digital ministers from five European states – Germany, Portugal, Spain, France and Italy – published an open letter on LinkedIn rallying against unnamed companies which have moved to limit how governments can use their phone operating systems to carry out contact tracing.
 “The use of digital technologies must be designed in a way that we, as democratically elected governments, evaluate and judge it both acceptable for our citizens and compliant with our European values,” wrote the ministers.

 NEXT UP!